 Pomegranates are rich in antioxidant phytochemicals that can have a healthy impact on your body.
 Eating pomegranates or drinking the juice my help prevent prostate cancer, reduce the build up of plaque that leads to atherosclerosis (hardening of the arteries), and help keep blood lipid levels healthy.
 This includes total cholesterol, HDL cholesterol (the good kind) and LDL cholesterol (the bad kind).
-Pomegranate seeds have been studied and appear to enhance immune function as well.
+Pomegranate seeds appear to enhance immune function as well.

 Aviram M, Dornfeld L, Kaplan M, Coleman R, Gaitini D, Nitecki S, Hofman A, Rosenblat M, Volkova N, Presser D, Attias J, Hayek T, Fuhrman B. "Pomegranate juice flavonoids inhibit low-density lipoprotein oxidation and cardiovascular diseases: studies in atherosclerotic mice and in humans."
 Drugs Exp Clin Res.
 2002;28(2-3):49-62.

 Malik A, Afaq F, Sarfaraz S, Adhami VM, Syed DN, Mukhtar H. "Pomegranate fruit juice for chemoprevention and chemotherapy of prostate cancer."
 Proc Natl Acad Sci U S A. 2005 Oct 11;102(41):14813-8.
 Epub 2005 Sep 28.

 Rosenblat M, Hayek T, Aviram M. "Anti-oxidative effects of pomegranate juice (PJ) consumption by diabetic patients on serum and on macrophages."
 Atherosclerosis.
 2005 Oct 11.